cgeo/cgeo.github.io/send2cgeo.md

 ## How to install send2cgeo?
 <a name="howto"></a>

-Important Notes:
+### Important Note:
-The send2c:geo script supports Firefox and Chrome.
+The send2c:geo script supports Mozilla Firefox and Google Chrome.
 Microsoft Internet Explorer is not supported!
 You need to allow cookies to be stored in your browser in order for the script to work.

-Script installation with Firefox:
+### Script installation with Firefox:

     Install the greasemonkey add-on: http://addons.mozilla.org/en-US/firefox/addon/greasemonkey/
     Open the send2c:geo script page: https://send2.cgeo.org/script.html